Steep (film)

 Steep is a 2007 documentary about extreme skiing written and directed by Mark Obenhaus.
 Steep explores the history of extreme and Big Mountain Skiing, starting with its roots in 1960s and 1970s North America and Europe, with Bill Briggs' now famous first descent of the Grand Teton, and progressing through to the current day sport.

 Steep was shot in High Definition and on film in a number of locations including Alaska, France, Canada and Iceland.
 Steep made its premiere in the Spotlight Section of the 2007 Tribeca Film Festival.
-In North America, Steep was acquired by Sony Classics and released to DVD on 18 March 2008.
+In North America, Steep was acquired by Sony Pictures Classics and released to DVD on 18 March 2008.